 We have recently described top software testing firm and bespoke software solutions, so it’s time to clarify all important points about software testing.
-In this article, we’ll talk about different approaches to the software testing process and their basic features to orient you in this diversity.
+In this article, we’ll talk about different approaches to the software testing process, their basic features and ask the question: What are software testing methodologies? to orient you in this diversity.

 Waterfall Model (Linear Sequential Life Cycle Model)